 Paullina - Sutherland is a very small town located in the state of Iowa.
 With a population of 2,396 people and just one neighborhood, Paullina - Sutherland is the 228th largest community in Iowa.
 Much of the housing stock in Paullina - Sutherland was built prior to World War II, making it one of the older and more historic towns in the country.

-Paullina - Sutherland is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Paullina - Sutherland isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Paullina - Sutherland are a mix of both white- and blue-collar jobs.
 Overall, Paullina - Sutherland is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Paullina - Sutherland who work in sales jobs (14.97%), management occupations (12.91%), and teaching (9.13%).

-Paullina - Sutherland is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Paullina - Sutherland is a great place for families with children to consider.
+First of all, many other families with children live here, making Paullina - Sutherland a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Paullina - Sutherland has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Paullina - Sutherland’s overall crime rate is lower than average for the country.

 As is often the case in a small town, Paullina - Sutherland doesn't have a public transportation system that people use for their commute.